This is part of our series of articles about Argo CD

 Built on GitOps for total traceability and reliable management

-The Codefresh Software Delivery Platform is the only enterprise DevOps solution that operates completely with GitOps from the ground up.
+Codefresh is the only enterprise DevOps solution that operates completely with GitOps from the ground up.
 Using the CLI or GUI in Codefresh generally ends with a Git commit.
 Whether that’s installing the platform, creating a pipeline, or deploying new software.
 The CLI/GUI simply acts as extended interfaces of version control.
 A change to the desired state of the software supply chain will automatically be applied to the actual state.

 Simplified management that works at scale